The Spirits at the Jones-Leibel House

 With the profound history and all the ghosts surrounding the house, on January 11, 2018, the Dahlonega Walking Tours partnered with the Dahlonega Paranormal Investigator to conduct an investigation.
 Hollie Abston, a psychic and the lead paranormal investigator and her son Dylen Prince operated the investigation to which she describes that night as “very active” due to a very negative entity in the attic though she was not sure who, or what it was.

-Though the Oyster Bar is no longer in the house, Adam is.
-Hollie began the investigation with a voice box to communicate with whatever was present, she asked, “What spirits are in the room?”
-There was silence for a minute and then a small voice replied “Adam.”
+19 North is still in the house, and so is Adam.
+Hollie began the investigation with a voice box to communicate with whatever was present, she asked, “What spirits are in the room?”.
+There was silence for a minute and then a small voice replied “Adam”.
 There was a gasp of shock and surprise by the crowd.
 “How old are you?” asked Hollie.
-Another minute of silence passed, and finally “seven,” he said.
+Another minute of silence passed, and finally “Seven”, he said.
 Hollie proposed another question, and everyone waited for an answer, but Adam would no longer cooperate.

 As the night progressed, Hollie and Dylen decided they would like to see what was upstairs in the attic.
 Since Hollie had sensed a dark energy from above, they advanced up the stairs, however, as Dylen went up step by step, he felt a sudden push and fell a couple steps down.
 This was dangerous because the stairs didn’t have rails, so should he fall, he could have fallen off the side and onto the floor; that was enough for him to leave.
 Whatever was up there did not want company and was willing to do harm to anyone to dared approach it.
 I asked Hollie what exactly this dark energy was and where it came from and she believes the attic carries dark energy due to negative emotions; as it adds up, it grows larger and stronger.
 It’s a mystery, but it’s even more mysterious with what happened the next day.
 Hollie received a photo from one of the shop owners.
 It was one of the doors under the attic with a sign on it saying “private” which seemed to have been ripped off from its hinges.
 Perhaps the dark energy was trying to communicate something.

-These are just some of the several stories we have heard about The Conner House, but if you were to ask anyone from the Dahlonega Walking Tours, any shop-owner or even any local, everyone would tell you the house is haunted for sure.
-To find out more about the Conner House or any other haunted sights in Dahlonega, join us on one of our ghost tours!
+These are just some of the several stories we have heard about The Jones-Leibel House, but if you were to ask anyone from the Dahlonega Walking Tours, any shop-owner or even any local, everyone would tell you the house is haunted for sure.
+To find out more about the Jones-Leibel House or any other haunted sights in Dahlonega, join us on one of our ghost tours!

 Why is Dahlonega So Haunted?